holder66/aging/docs/what to do about aging.formatted.md

  ### Supplements

  In general, and with the exceptions listed above, I believe that taking supplements, even those that are found naturally in foods, may not be such a good idea when we’re older.
 This is not to say that the particular molecule is bad for you, just that when a molecule is obtained as a component of the foods we’re eating, it may work differently than when taken in concentrated form as a supplement.
-Additionally, high-potency supplements have a higher risk of interacting with medications [<a id="a83">[83](#f83)</a>].
+Additionally, high-potency supplements have a higher risk of interacting with medications [78].

  In the case of anti-oxidant supplements, there is some evidence that these can be bad for our health when we’re older.
-For example, folic acid supplements were found to increase the risk of prostate cancer by 2.63 times compared to placebo, whereas folic acid obtained from foods decreased cancer risk [<a id="a84">[84](#f84)</a>].
-A review of vitamin and mineral supplementation [<a id="a85">[85](#f85)</a>] suggests that higher than standard doses of some vitamins or minerals could enhance carcinogenesis or worsen survival in patients with cancer.
+For example, folic acid supplements were found to increase the risk of prostate cancer by 2.63 times compared to placebo, whereas folic acid obtained from foods decreased cancer risk [79].
+A review of vitamin and mineral supplementation [80] suggests that higher than standard doses of some vitamins or minerals could enhance carcinogenesis or worsen survival in patients with cancer.

- Again for folic acid, supplements were found to be associated with increased mortality in a study of 55,000 middle-aged Danes [<a id="a86">[86](#f86)</a>].
+ Again for folic acid, supplements were found to be associated with increased mortality in a study of 55,000 middle-aged Danes [81].

- Taking vitamin E ([alpha-tocopherol](https://en.wikipedia.org/wiki/Alpha-Tocopherol)) supplements also resulted in higher prostate cancer incidence [<a id="a87">[87](#f87)</a>].
+ Taking vitamin E ([alpha-tocopherol](https://en.wikipedia.org/wiki/Alpha-Tocopherol)) supplements also resulted in higher prostate cancer incidence [82].

- A meta-analysis showed that [vitamin A](https://en.wikipedia.org/wiki/Vitamin_A) supplementation increased cancer risk [<a id="a88">[88](#f88)</a>].
+ A meta-analysis showed that [vitamin A](https://en.wikipedia.org/wiki/Vitamin_A) supplementation increased cancer risk [83].

- [Calcium](https://en.wikipedia.org/wiki/Calcium_in_biology) supplementation exceeding 1500 mg per day was associated with a higher risk of advanced and fatal prostate cancer [<a id="a89">[89](#f89)</a>].
+ [Calcium](https://en.wikipedia.org/wiki/Calcium_in_biology) supplementation exceeding 1500 mg per day was associated with a higher risk of advanced and fatal prostate cancer [84].

- Another review asserts “Numerous studies published over more than a decade have linked some supplements (including vitamins E, C, D, A, and B, as well as [selenium](https://en.wikipedia.org/wiki/Selenium_in_biology)) to no health benefits or even to adverse health effects” [<a id="a90">[90](#f90)</a>].
+ Another review asserts “Numerous studies published over more than a decade have linked some supplements (including vitamins E, C, D, A, and B, as well as [selenium](https://en.wikipedia.org/wiki/Selenium_in_biology)) to no health benefits or even to adverse health effects” [85].

- [Beta-carotene](https://en.wikipedia.org/wiki/Beta-Carotene) in food may reduce lung cancer risk, but “A number of intervention studies in smokers have unexpectedly reported increased lung tumor rates after high, long-term, beta-carotene supplementation” [<a id="a91">[91](#f91)</a>].
+ [Beta-carotene](https://en.wikipedia.org/wiki/Beta-Carotene) in food may reduce lung cancer risk, but “A number of intervention studies in smokers have unexpectedly reported increased lung tumor rates after high, long-term, beta-carotene supplementation” [86].

- A large intervention trial of vitamin and mineral supplements involving almost 30,000 adults in China found that a combination of selenium, vitamin E, and beta-carotene decreased esophageal cancer deaths by 17% for participants younger than 55 years of age, but increased deaths by 14% for those older than 55 [<a id="a92">[92](#f92)</a>].
+ A large intervention trial of vitamin and mineral supplements involving almost 30,000 adults in China found that a combination of selenium, vitamin E, and beta-carotene decreased esophageal cancer deaths by 17% for participants younger than 55 years of age, but increased deaths by 14% for those older than 55 [87].
 The same study showed that vitamin A and [zinc](https://en.wikipedia.org/wiki/Zinc#Biological_role) supplementation was associated with increased total and stroke mortality.

- Finally, a review of the literature on vitamin C supplementation and lifespan in a variety of model organisms found that some studies suggest an increase in lifespan and other a decrease [<a id="a93">[93](#f93)</a>].
+ Finally, a review of the literature on vitamin C supplementation and lifespan in a variety of model organisms found that some studies suggest an increase in lifespan and other a decrease [88].

  ### Other

  #### Bisphenol A in the environment

  [Bisphenol A](https://en.wikipedia.org/wiki/Bisphenol_A) (BPA) may no longer be used in Canada for the manufacture of baby bottles, because it is known to disrupt hormones, especially estrogen.
-Perhaps less well known is that BPA stimulates insulin secretion [<a id="a94">[94](#f94)</a>].
-BPA is ubiquitous in our environment, as an important use is in the coating on paper used for receipts produced by thermal printers [<a id="a95">[95](#f95)</a>], whether at the grocery store, the gas pump, or anywhere one uses a credit card.
+Perhaps less well known is that BPA stimulates insulin secretion [89].
+BPA is ubiquitous in our environment, as an important use is in the coating on paper used for receipts produced by thermal printers [90], whether at the grocery store, the gas pump, or anywhere one uses a credit card.
 Other thermally printed items include bus and train tickets, parking tickets, boarding passes, lottery slips and vegetable weight stickers.
 BPA has also been detected in paper products other than thermal paper including currency bills, food contact papers, food cartons, napkins, paper towels, and toilet paper.
 These products are typically made from recycled paper which includes thermal printer paper.

  Handling any of these paper products can cause BPA to be absorbed through the skin.
 Greasy skin, including use of hand lotions, increases skin absorption.
 The alcohol found in many hand sanitizer products also increases absorption.
 Hand washing only removes some of the BPA from the skin.
 Both epidemiologic studies as well as laboratory studies with animals suggest that current environmental exposures to BPA may be contributing to the current worldwide epidemic of obesity and type 2 diabetes.

  #### Blue light at night

- Many studies have shown that exposure to light at night, eg for shift workers, increases risk for cancer, heart disease, obesity and diabetes [<a id="a96">[96](#f96)</a>].
+ Many studies have shown that exposure to light at night, eg for shift workers, increases risk for cancer, heart disease, obesity and diabetes [91].
 The effect is most pronounced when the light contains blue light of around 480 nm wavelength.
 This is the light which most strongly suppresses melatonin.
-Because melatonin reduces insulin secretion [<a id="a97">[97](#f97)</a>], exposure to blue light at night results in higher insulin levels, which contributes to the conditions of aging.
+Because melatonin reduces insulin secretion [92], exposure to blue light at night results in higher insulin levels, which contributes to the conditions of aging.
 The LED backlighting of flatscreen TVs, computer monitors, smartphones and tablets, is typically rich in blue light, and very likely contributes to the obesity epidemic afflicting young people.

  #### Short sleep or shift work